r-cha/ReColorCluster/README.md

 To recolor to different colors,

-- specify the `--colors` argument on the command line.
+- specify the `--colorway` argument on the command line.
 This parameter must match the name of a colorway in `utils.py` (a black image result indicates that the requested colorway is not built-in).
-OR
 - specify the `--colorfile` argument on the command line.
 This parameter must be the filename of a color file, which is a simple file consisting of a list of RGB hex values, including the leading '#' character.
+- specify the `--like` on the command line.
+This flag expects two arguments; the first is the filename of an image and the second is the number of colors you want to see in the resulting image.
+- specify the `--compress` argument on the command line.
+This parameter must be an integer.
+Specifying `--compress K` is identical to specifying `--like <infile> K`

+These arguments are all mutually exclusive (but not enforced, so mixing them results in undefined behavior!).

 ## Support